ronsbons/stacks-and-queues/README.md

 ### Stacks: What are they?

 A stack is an ordered list where all insertions or deletions happen at one end, called the "top."
-A stack is also a limited-access data structure since you can only access elements from the top, which means stacks adhere to the "Last-In, First-Out" rule.
+A stack is also a limited-access data structure since you can only access elements from the top, which means stacks adhere to the "Last-In, First-Out" (LIFO) rule.

 ![](https://memegene.net/sites/default/files/wallpaper/plates-clipart/188031/plates-clipart-stacked-plate-188031-9504896.jpg)